Top casinos offering online slots

 Big Red: Also known as Any 7, this pays 4 to 1 if the shooter rolls a 7.

 Snake Eyes: It’s a nickname for Aces or Two Craps.
 That means you will get paid a whopping 30 to 1 if the shooter rolls a 2.

 Twelve Craps: It’s sometimes referred to as Midnight or Boxcars, and it pays 30 to 1 if the shooter hits a 12.

-Eleven: Also called Yo, it’s what it sounds like - you win when the shooter hits an 11, and it pays 15:1.
+Eleven: Also referred to as Yo, it’s what it sounds like - you win when the shooter hits an 11, and it pays 15:1.

 (d) Craps & Eleven (C&E)

 When you look at the craps table, there’s a section with 16 boxes marked with the initials C & E besides the proposition bets.
 This adds 11 to any Craps bet, which means that you will win if the shooter rolls a 2, 3, 12 or 11.
 This bet pays 30:1.